How to Build an E-commerce Website in 2023: A Step by Step Guide

 - Headless commerce.
 This platform format separates the cart and display layer on e-commerce sites.
 As a result, you can use a content management system, digital engagement platform, progressive web application, or other technologies in the front-end and supplement them with an e-commerce engine in the back-end.

 Mobile devices have made great strides in the past ten years, and now it is difficult to imagine modern life without them.
-And in the wake of popularity, businesses are beginning to adjust their processes to the trends dictated by mobile devices, namely thatof users prefer to shop through them than go to a full-fledged store and shop there.
+And in the wake of popularity, businesses are beginning to adjust their processes to the trends dictated by mobile devices, namely that 79% of users prefer to shop through them than go to a full-fledged store and shop there.

 When building an e-commerce website, you should constantly consider whether your design and functional solutions will look good on mobile devices.
 It's not enough to just run a desktop version of a website on a mobile device and hope it works.
 You need to perfect the mobile design, making it intuitive, user-friendly on different screens, and as functional as the desktop version of the website.
 To understand the difference, just look at the Nixon watch website and its mobile version.

 As sad as it is to admit, however, on the Internet you will come across even more frequent fraud cases than you might have faced in reality.
 When creating your own website for online commerce, you must take care of the impenetrable security barrier of your business since not only monetary losses but also reputation are at stake.